Tips for saving fuel during daily car driving

 What's the fastest way to save fuel?

-The most effective method is to drive smoothly, avoiding sudden acceleration and maintaining a constant speed.
-This alone can reduce fuel consumption by up to 20%.
+The most effective method is to drive smoothly, avoid sudden acceleration, and maintain a constant speed.
+This is the first change you should make if you want to reduce fuel consumption starting with your next tank of fuel.

 How much can you really save in a year?